psocha/psocha.github.io/_posts/2019-01-06-highly-sensitive-programmer.md

 **Handling Fragile Code.**
 HSPs are naturally careful and thorough.
-They are also afraid of making mistakes, since mistakes bring forth much-dreaded criticism and condemnation from others.
+They are also afraid of making mistakes, since mistakes can bring forth much-dreaded criticism and condemnation from others.
 When a coding job needs to be done perfectly and there is little room for sloppiness, HSPs can be trusted to do the job right.

 **Documentation.**